 Slow and Steady Wins the Race: Optimizing Print Speed

 Impatience is the enemy of clear prints.
 Printing at a slower speed allows the plastic more time to fully melt and fuse, minimizing air gaps between layers.
-We’re talking slow – think 20-30 mm/s.
-This deliberate pace ensures better layer adhesion and a more uniform internal structure, which directly translates to improved transparency.
+Aim for speeds of 20-30 mm/s.
+This deliberate pace ensures better layer adhesion and a more uniform internal structure, directly improving transparency.

 Heat It Up (Just Right!): Temperature Settings

 A slightly higher print temperature (within the filament’s recommended range) can significantly enhance transparency.
 Increased heat promotes better melt flow and allows layers to bond more thoroughly, reducing internal voids.
-However, don’t overdo it!
-Excessive heat can degrade the material and cause stringing, ultimately compromising clarity and part strength.
+However, avoid excessive heat, which can degrade the material and cause stringing, compromising clarity and part strength.
 A good starting point is often 5-15°C above your usual printing temperature for that filament.

 Flow State: Mastering Extrusion Multiplier